Mexico Family Travel

 Start your 10 day Mexico itinerary by arriving in Mexico City.
 The capital of Mexico, Mexico City is filled with historic architecture, museums, and cuisine from all over the country.

-Spend the first day exploring Mexico City’s sites with an open top bus tour with Turibus.
-On the second day, head over to El Templo Mayor to see Aztec ruins in the city.
+Spend the first day exploring Mexico City’s sites with an open top bus tour from Turibus.
+Stay overnight and head over to El Templo Mayor on your second day to see Aztec ruins in the city.
 Spend the second part of the day visiting Frida Kahlo’s House.

 Book your tickets to the Frida Kahlo Museum ahead of time here: Frida Kahlo Museum

-Located along the Pacific coast, Puerto Vallarta is full of colonial charm, but also possesses a laid-back beach attitude.
+After Mexico City, fly to Puerto Vallarta.
+Located along the Pacific coast in the state of Jalisco, Puerto Vallarta is full of colonial charm, but also possesses a laid-back beach attitude.
 The city is a good mix of historical and modern elements.
 It’s also a popular tourist destination for families.

 Start your first day in Puerto Vallarta with a walk through Centro and Zona Romántica.
 In between the two neighborhoods is Isla Cuale Flea Market, which is a great spot for buying artisan souvenirs.

-On day two, take a tour with Ecotours de Mexico to view wild dolphins.
+On the next day, take a tour with Ecotours de Mexico to view wild dolphins.
 Or head out to nearby Yelapa with La Vida Bella Private Boat Tours.
 On your third day in Puerto Vallarta, take a cooking class with Cookin’ Vallarta, or take an excursion on a pirate ship.

 Start your first day in Playa del Carmen with a walk along Quinta Avenida, a pedestrian walkway lined with shops and restaurants.
 Be sure to walk down to Parque Los Fundadores, near the ferry terminal.
 On your second day, spend the day at the beach just at the end of Calle 38.
 End your day with tacos at El Fogón.